Follow Us on Social Media

 Any person, school, organization or production team, entering in the Amateur or children/youth categories may send any number of entries.
 Each entry should be registered with the body assigned by the Governing Board Director in his country.

-As a matter of procedure, entries must be coursed through the Governing Board Director of the country which in turn ensures that they are sent to SEAPJ secretariat of the host country.
+As a matter of procedure, entries must be coursed through the Governing Board Director of the country which in turn ensures that they are sent to SEAVFC secretariat of the host country.

-The following are the Governing Board Directors of the SEAPJ:
+The following are the Governing Board Directors of the SEAVFC:

 Malaysia: Dato Mohd Mahyidin Bin Mohd Mustakim

-PRIX JEUNESSE MUNICH does not accept entries that violate the principles of the General Declaration of Human Rights.
+The Southeast Asia Video Festival for Children does not accept entries that violate the principles of the General Declaration of Human Rights.
 Further programs that incorporate advertising or product placement in their content are not accepted.
-SEAPJ will strictly adopt these two rules.
+SEAVFC will strictly implement these two rules.

 All countries are encouraged to send to the competition works that have strong content and technical polish which Prix Jeunesse is all about.